Dispute Solutions - Services

 Dispute solution outcomes range from informal acknowledgements, through voluntary agreements, to formal arbitration awards, enforceable through the courts.

 Voluntary Agreement - Consenting adults can agree to settle any dispute, at any time.
-Agreements stop all processes, provided they cover all issues.
+An Agreement ends the process, provided it covers all issues.

-Case Appraisal (Legal) - a senior lawyer, or a retired judge, evaluates the legal aspects of a case that’s on its way to trial.
-Legal Appraisals provide a reality check on the overly-optimistic opinions often received by all parties from their respective advisers: “you can’t all have a 70% likelihood of success!”
+Case Appraisal (Expert) - a senior lawyer, or a retired judge, evaluates the legal aspects of a case that’s on its way to trial.
+Legal Appraisals provide a reality check on the overly-optimistic opinions often received by all parties from their respective advisers: “Everybody can’t have a 70% likelihood of success!”

 Independent Decision - informal decisions made on any issue by anyone the participants choose to appoint.
 Authority is given by contract.